DanielBMarkham/Info-Ops/manuscript/chapter16.md

 ![Behold, the **Analysis Canvas!**](images/AnalysisCanvasInfoGraphic.png)

 Eventually this will all be standard EasyAM output, once the industry has banged it around enough that we know it makes sense.
-For now, if you're interested in creating your own Analysis Survey, there are instructions in the appendix.
+For now, if you're interested in creating your own Analysis Survey[^16-521], there are instructions in the appendix.
 (It's not that hard to do, but it takes a few hours).

+[^16-521]: Sometimes I call it the Analysis Survey, sometimes the Analysis Canvas.
+Everybody's doing canvases nowadays.
+It's gotten so bad that one wag created a way to make canvases.
+He called it the Canvas Canvas.....So maybe suvey is better. (grin)

 There are some key things that the Analysis Survey does.
 No matter what it eventually looks like, you have to be able to quickly spot several things.
 These are all called out in the boxes.